Tiny Turtle Graphics Interpreter

 run_cb (NULL); // NULL is a fake (run button).

-isn’t NULL, it is destroyed.
+surfaceisn’t NULL, it is destroyed.
 A new surface is created.
-Its size is the
+Its size is the same as the surface of the GtkDrawingArea instance.
+It calls the callback functionrun_cbto redraw the shape on the drawing area.

 static void